 Below - Photos from Polarr Team Retreat 2019

-Hey, young grads, students, or experienced industry veterans and PhDs from all corners of the world.
+Hey, students, young grads, experienced industry veterans and PhDs from all corners of the world.
 This is Borui and Derek, founders of Polarr, and we're making creative A.I. for everyone 🤖.

 This web page has an estimated read time of 10 minutes.
 If you don't think Polarr is a good fit today after reading, things might change in the future and we will remain in touch.
 Otherwise, there is a link to an application for you fill out near the end of this post.
 If you know anyone who might be a good candidate, we offer a gift for external referral as well.